robsyc/ld-mcp/README.md

 | **PROV** | PROV Primer, Data Model, Ontology | `prov:` |
 | **TIME** | OWL-Time | `time:` |

 See the `index.yaml` file for the full list of specifications and namespaces.
-Please feel free to submit a PR to add more specifications, parsers and namespaces.
+Please feel free to submit a PR to add more specifications and parsers.

 ## Quick Start